espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 Is there any hardware design reference for ESP-Skainet Speech Recognition?
 --------------------------------------------------------------------------------------------------------------------------------

-  - Please refer to `ESP32-Korvo V1.1 User Guide <https://github.com/espressif/esp-skainet/blob/master/docs/en/hw-reference/esp32/user-guide-esp32-korvo-v1.1.md>`_.
+  Please refer to `ESP32-Korvo V1.1 User Guide <https://github.com/espressif/esp-skainet/blob/master/docs/en/hw-reference/esp32/user-guide-esp32-korvo-v1.1.md>`_.

 ----------------------------------------------------------------------------------------

 Is it necessary to connect a 32 kHz RTC crystal?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  :CHIP\: ESP32 | ESP32-C3 | ESP32-S3:

-  - The external 32 kHz crystal is often used for Bluetooth Light-sleep timing.
+  The external 32 kHz crystal is often used for Bluetooth Light-sleep timing.
 Therefore, when Bluetooth LE Light-sleep mode is not necessary, there is no need to do so.

 ---------------